- New Annex

 In the senior year, the fast-track student will enroll in the courses necessary for completion of the traditional BS degree in Biomedical Engineering with two exceptions:

 - Replace Biomed Eng Senior Design 1 (51:085; BME 4910; 4 hours) with Fast-Track Biomed Eng Design 1-A (51:178; BME:5910; 3 hours) and Fast-Track Biomed Eng Design 1-B (51:180; BME:5911; 1 hour)

 - Replace Biomed Eng Senior Design 2 (51:086; BME 4920; 4 hours) with Fast-Track Biomed Eng Design 2-A (51:179; BME:5920; 3 hours) and Fast-Track Biomed Eng Design 2-B (51:183; BME:5921; 1 hour)

 The senior design project should be completed as an individual project, not within a group as performed by students seeking the traditional BS degree.
 Care should be taken in choosing the design project such that it would extend into an MS thesis project in the subsequent graduate year.
-In the second semester of the senior year, the fast-track student will be eligible for graduate student level tuition and stipend support and be assessed graduate level fees for courses taken.
+In the second semester of the senior year, the fast-track student will be assessed graduate level tuition and fees for courses taken.